Use AD Groups Selection

 If you had users already excluded when you first opened the configuration screen but selected a check box on the left, to return your original selection you, can click Cancel.

-If you are backing up both Exchange and OneDrive data areas, by default your Exchange and OneDrive user selections are linked.
-This means that user configuration is synchronized – whatever group or user you select in the Exchange configuration will be selected in the OneDrive configuration, and vice versa.
+If you are backing up Exchange, OneDrive, and Teams Chats data areas, by default these user selections are linked.
+This means that user configuration is synchronized – whatever group or user you select in the Exchange configuration will be selected in the OneDrive and Teams Chats configurations, and vice versa.

-If you want to select different groups and users for each data area, unlink the Exchange and OneDrive user selection.
+If you want to select different groups and users for each data area, unlink the Exchange, OneDrive, and Teams Chats user selection.

-Important: If you have had different groups selected and backed up for Exchange and OneDrive, but then decide to link the selection, the user configuration will synchronize from the data area you enable it.
-This means if you enable it from the Exchange configuration, then the OneDrive's groups selection will be cleared and the Exchange selection will be applied to OneDrive, and vice versa.
+Important: If you have had different groups selected and backed up for Exchange, OneDrive and Teams Chats, but then decide to link the selection, the user configuration will synchronize from the data area you enable it.
+This means if you enable it from the Exchange configuration, then the OneDrive and Teams Chats groups selection will be cleared and the Exchange selection will be applied to OneDrive and Teams Chats, and vice versa.